TD-Community/NetHookTD/README.md

 }
 ```

-Above implementation shows that the alternative hook function will call the original **SalGetVersion** function and returns the value.
+Above implementation shows that the alternative hook function will call the original **SalGetVersion** function and returns the original intended value.

 In this case, when SalGetVersion is hooked at runtime, no change is done to the behavior of the original function.
 It acts the same as normal.